abadiet/abadiet/README.md

 ### Hi there 👋

 I'm a French engineering student at [ISAE-ENSMA](https://en.wikipedia.org/wiki/%C3%89cole_nationale_sup%C3%A9rieure_de_m%C3%A9canique_et_d%27a%C3%A9rotechnique).
-My favorite fields are machine learning and computer graphics.
+My favorite fields are machine learning and neurorobotics.

 # Projects